tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 In this lab, you will:

-- Understand important concepts in preparation for installation of Management agents on non-OCI hosts that are either on-premises or in the Cloud
+- Understand important concepts in preparation for installation of Management agents on non-OCI hosts that are either on-premises or from other cloud providers
 - Understand important concepts in preparation for installation of Management agents on OCI Compute Instance hosts

 ### Prerequisites